zX3no/Omnia/README.md

 ### OCaml

-*OCaml on Windows is still a work in progress.
-In the meantime, if you only need to run OCaml programs on a Windows machine, then the simplest solution is to use the Windows Subsystem for Linux 2 (WSL2).*
+>OCaml on Windows is still a work in progress.
+In the meantime, if you only need to run OCaml programs on a Windows machine, then the simplest solution is to use the Windows Subsystem for Linux 2 (WSL2).

-L

 ### Gleam